Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 05.28.29 UTC
+- WIB: Kamis, 20 November 2025 06.26.04 UTC
-- WITA: Kamis, 20 November 2025 06.28.29 UTC
+- WITA: Kamis, 20 November 2025 07.26.04 UTC
-- WIT: Kamis, 20 November 2025 07.28.29 UTC
+- WIT: Kamis, 20 November 2025 08.26.04 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: nature
+Kategori: motivational